dpharris/NanoServoController/README.md

 Copy the code into a new sketch in Arduin IDE.
 You should use Library Manager to download the ServoEasing library.

-# Using DPST switches
+# Using SPDT switches

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/538698/216859313-27cc5578-d9dc-42cc-be6b-92511c8e8620.png">

-# Using mother board and DPST switches
+# Using mother board and SPDT switches

 Inexpensive motherboards can be used to make life easier, since they have a power supply and servo connectors, for example: https://www.aliexpress.com/item/1005002054420577.html